mongodb/specifications/source/ocsp-support/tests/README.rst

 also test the case where an OCSP responder is unavailable and two malicious server cases.

+Drivers that do not default to enabling OCSP MUST enable OCSP for these tests.

 +----------------------------------------+-----------------------------------------+-------------------------------------------+-------------------------------------------------+---------------------------------------------------+-----------------------------------------------------+-----------------------------------------------------------------------+--------------------------------------------------------------------+
 | **URI options**                        | **Test 1\:**                            | **Test 2\:**                              | **Test 3\:**                                    | **Test 4\:**                                      | **Soft Fail Test\:**                                | **Malicious Server Test 1\:**                                         | **Malicious Server Test 2\: No OCSP Responder + server w/ Must-**  |
 |                                        | **Valid cert + server that staples**    | **Invalid cert + server that staples**    | **Valid cert + server that does not staple**    | **Invalid cert + server that does not staple**    | **No OCSP Responder + server that does not staple** | **Invalid cert + server w/ Must- Staple cert that does not staple**   | **Staple cert that does not staple**                               |